 - Speaker statistics: Provides statistics for speakers speech ratios.

 - Textual content moderation: Detects explicit text in the audio transcript.

 - Audio effects: Identifies audio effects such as hand claps, speech, and silence.

-> - Emotion detection: Identifies emotions based on speech and audio cues.
+- Emotion detection: Identifies emotions based on speech (what is being said) and voice tonality (how it is being said).
 The emotion could be: joy, sadness, anger, or fear.

-> - Translation: Creates translations of the audio transcript to 54 different languages.
+- Translation: Creates translations of the audio transcript to 54 different languages.